silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 	<% end_if %>

 ```

+Breadcrumbs are only useful on pages that aren't in the top level.
+We can ensure that we only show them if we aren't in
 the top level with another if statement.

 The *Level* page control allows you to get data from the page's parents, e.g. if you used *Level(1)*, you could use: